TomasHubelbauer/js-qr-scanner-library-comparison/README.md

 I will also attach approximate numbers for the devices I manage to test this on so it becomes apparent if there are libraries which for example excel on desktop but do not on mobile etc.

+Some libs offer a web worker integration as well so I should count those as two entries I guess, one with and one without.

+Also some libraries might depend on the continuous stream to improve their detection rates so in order to account for that, aside from scanning individual frames, I should also construct a video stream somehow (need the stored one not the live one so probably capture live frames and they construct a video from them to a `video` element and send that to the library?) and show entries for both performance on a sequence of frames as well as on a stored video stream.